gregorriegler/gregorriegler.github.io/about.md

 ---

 I am a Software Crafter and Software Development Coach.
-I like continuous learning, practice, experimenting and sharing.
+I like continuous learning, practice, experimenting, and sharing.

 ## Methodical Skills
 - TDD